-- (a) has failed to comply with any term or conditions of the licence; - (b) has failed to comply with an order made under section 84; or - (c) has contravened this Law, the regulations or sectoral legislation,
+- 85. Where the Court is satisfied on an application by the Office that a licensee - - (a) has failed to comply with any term or conditions of the licence;

+- (b) has failed to comply with an order made under section 84; or - (c) has contravened this Law, the regulations or sectoral legislation, the Court may exercise any of the powers specified in section 86.